Woman testifies masturbating Weinstein trapped her in hotel bathroom

 NEW YORK (Reuters) - A woman testified at Harvey Weinstein’s rape trial on Wednesday that the film producer trapped her in a hotel bathroom in 2013 and masturbated in front of her while groping her breasts, and told her: “This is what all the actresses do to make it.”

-Lauren Young, a 30-year-old model and actress, is the last of six accusers who were scheduled to testify against Weinstein, a once-powerful Hollywood figure, in a Manhattan courtroom.
+Lauren Young, a 30-year-old model and actress, is the last of six accusers scheduled to testify in a Manhattan courtroom against Weinstein, a once-powerful Hollywood figure.

 Young’s claims are not part of the criminal charges against Weinstein.
-She is among three women who prosecutors are calling to bolster their case against the former movie producer.
+She is among three women whom prosecutors are calling to bolster their case against the former movie producer.

 Young is also one of two accusers in a sexual assault case brought against Weinstein in Los Angeles.